iola1999/iola1999.github.io/_posts/2021-04-11-virtual-scrolling-of-long-list.markdown

 });
 ```

-## Virtual scrolling of the list with variable item height?
+## Virtual scrolling of the list with variable item height

 In business code development, for data that is large and cannot be paged, we use a virtually rendered table component.
 The row height of each item in this case is fixed.